jabocken/CV2018Fall/docs/README.md

 tool.
 Specifically, this tool trains and scores the following types of learners in parallel:

-* Decision Trees
+* Decision Trees -- data features used in a trained tree search to classify
-* Support Vector Machines
+* Support Vector Machines -- data separated by hyperplanes based on similarity
-* Nearest-neighbor Classifiers
+* Nearest-neighbor Classifiers -- using nearest-neighbor voting to determine similarity

 The second approach used a convolutional neural network (CNN) implemented with [MatConvNet](http://www.vlfeat.org/matconvnet/)